ELK Airways Flight 1007: Investigation

 The final report on the crash was released by the Estonian Civil Aviation Administration just over two months after the accident, in February 2002.
 The report found out that soon after takeoff the aircraft anti-ice system activated, sending alarms to the cockpit, and remained in this state for most of the flight.
 In the meantime the ice was melted by the aircraft anti-ice system, but the captain thought that it was still present, so during approach he switched from an instrument procedure to a visual procedure to avoid areas with worse icing condition, and so the eventual further accumulation of ice.
-The report was sent to the Lääne County attorney to analize it, and find eventual responsibilities of the accident.
+The report was sent to the Lääne County attorney to analyze it, and find eventual responsibilities of the accident.

 A trail against pilot Aleksandr Nikolaev was initiated in March 2004 by the General Attorney of Estonia, which accused him of violating the air safety norms, resulting in the crash.
 After a years-long trial the case archived in 2011, since there was no more interest in the continuation of it, and Nikolaev was subsequently acquitted.